mf02511/Recommender_System_Algorithms/README.md

 complexity and generalization for the dataset.
 This outcome likely stems from the simplicity or sparsity of the dataset, where larger embeddings might introduce unnecessary complexity, leading to overfitting.

 ### Comparison
+Below are two visualizations, each corresponding to one of the evaluation metrics used in our analysis to compare the performance of the two models.
+The first plot corresponds to HR@10, while the second corresponds to NDCG@10.
 <p align='center'>
 	<img src= ./assets/hr_compare.png width=50%/><img src= ./assets/ndcg_compare.png width=50%/>
 </p>
+We observed that the SASRec model performs better in both metrics since it works better for sparse datasets, better generalizes to unseen data, and captures both short-term and long-term dependencies, while the FPMC model only captures the short-term dependencies.